Examiner's Handbook Chapter - Two: Aids to Searching or Placement

 The procedures used to make an accurate and efficient search or to classify a patent document require familiarity with and use of the following search tools:

-- A theoretical organization of all the Classes into three major groups and, within each group, an attempt to list the Classes in a hierarchy,
+(3) Classes Within the U.S. Classification System Arranged by Related Subjects (CABRSM) - a theoretical organization of all the classes into four major groups and, within each group, an attempt to list the classes in a hierarchy.

-- Classes arranged numerically with Art Unit and Search Room locations,
+(5) Classes Arranged Numerically with Art Unit and Search Room locations.

-- Class schedules ¾ that is, an arrangement of the subclass titles and numbers in an organized order under each Class title.
+(7) Class Schedules -- a hierarchical arrangement of the subclass titles and numbers organized under each class title.

 Class and subclass titles are used to identify major and minor segments of the classification system, respectively.
 These brief titles are as suggestive as possible about the subject matter covered by each segment.
 Therefore, it is best not to depend on class and subclass titles alone to delineate the subject matter in a class or subclass.
 Reference to respective definitions and notes is essential.
-If a search or placement is to be expeditious, accurate, and complete, the Manual of Classification should be used only as a key to the class or subclass definition and appended notes.
+If a search or placement is to be expeditious, accurate, and complete, the Manual of Classification should be used to help find further pertinent information provided for in the relevant class or subclass definitions and appended notes.

-The comprise detailed descriptions of the art found in the classes of the Classification system of the USPTO.
-Used in conjunction with the , Definitions establish placement of each Original and each mandatory Cross-Reference of a U.S. patent.
+The Classification Definitions comprise detailed descriptions of the art found in the classes of the Classification system of the USPTO.
+Used in conjunction with the schedules found in the Manual of Classification, definitions establish placement of each original and each mandatory cross-reference of a U.S. patent.
 Also, they assist the assignment of each patent application within USPTO.

 The review of class and subclass definitions is essential to properly place a document in the USPC system or to obtain a proper field of search therefrom.
 Each definition consists of a statement of the scope embraced by the respective segment of the system that it delineates.